-The resident travel model is based on the Coordinated Travel Regional Activity-Based Modeling Platform family of activity-based models.
-This model system is an advanced, but operational, activity-based model that fits the needs and planning processes of SANDAG.
+The resident travel model is based on the Coordinated Travel Regional Activity-Based Modeling Platform family of ABMs.
+This model system is an advanced, but operational, ABM that fits the needs and planning processes of SANDAG.

 The resident travel model has its roots in a wide array of analytical developments.
-They include discrete choice forms (multinomial and nested logit), activity duration models, time-use models, models of individual microsimulation with constraints, entropy-maximization models, etc. These advanced modeling tools are combined to ensure maximum behavioral realism, replication of the observed activity-travel patterns, and model sensitivity to key projects and policies.
+They include discrete choice forms (multinomial and nested logit), activity duration models, time-use models, models of individual microsimulation with constraints, entropymaximization models, etc. These advanced modeling tools are combined to ensure maximum behavioral realism, replication of the observed activity-travel patterns, and model sensitivity to key projects and policies.
 The model is implemented in a microsimulation framework.
 Microsimulation methods capture aggregate behavior through the representation of the behavior of individual decision-makers.
 In travel demand modeling, these decision-makers are typically households and persons.